-A setup like the EcoFlow River Max plus 160W solar panel has a battery with a capacity of 576 watts.
-It’s more than enough to run your cooler and electric grill for almost five hours.
+A setup like the EcoFlow River 2 Max plus 160W solar panel has a battery with a capacity of 512 watts.
+It’s more than enough to run your cooler and electric grill for over four hours.

 With the 160W portable solar panel, you can go off-grid without worrying about finding the next campsite shore power hookup.

 That said, you might not need that much power if you only need to charge a few personal electronic devices like a smartphone and laptop.
-In that case, the EcoFlow River with a 110W solar panel with a 288Wh capacity is more than enough.
+In that case, the EcoFlow River 2 with a 110W solar panel with a 256Wh capacity is more than enough.